 Similar to value, there are other things to take into account when calculating the effort for a task, but these tend to be the major ones.

-Over the years, I’ve come to think about work as falling on a two-dimensional grid.
+Over the years, I’ve come to think about work as falling on a two-dimensional matrix.
 Along one axis is the amount of value that work provides, increasing as it goes up.
 On the other axis is effort, which is the amount of time it takes to complete the work, increasing as it goes right.
 We all know that there are low effort and high effort tasks, and we all end up doing a fair amount of both (as well as work that falls in the middle).

 The really interesting part is looking at where the value and effort for a particular piece of work overlap.